 What are the needs of the employee in understanding why their company has a code of conduct?
 What about the code of ethics?
 How best can the leaders of the organisation design a code’s content so that it resonates with employees’ needs?
 You need to create one that you can deliver to suit many different learning styles.
 It must also be suitable for the differing levels of comprehension that exist throughout most workforces.

 Different levels of staff have different accountabilities.
 They require various content styles and nuances while still being true to the spirit of the code.
 Each group of staff also requires examples of specific behaviours that represent the company’s standards.

 For one organisation, you can have several versions of the training content designed.
 Each will support the code of conduct’s intent for various staff stakeholders and their unique spheres of influence.
 Each workshop could be highly interactive, based on authentic workplace challenges that resonate with people in different occupations.
 Choose examples that work for many levels and those from different demographic backgrounds.
 Design a code of conduct training to match employees’ needs.
 To engage your staff, you must do it with this level of detailed nuance.
 Authenticity and relevance to them and their situation is the first barrier that you must surmount.

 So, does your code guide conduct, shape the context in which people work, and give them a sense of purpose?
 Or, does it just sit on their employee file as a ticking performance time bomb?

 This piece is an extract from a forthcoming book on how to make your code work, rewritten for context.

-Please fill out the form below to get in touch with us and to start the discussion about your business ethics issues.
-You can also call us now on 0430 889 850 or email us directly at [email protected].
+Please fill out the form below to get in touch regarding your organisation’s needs and we will get back to you as soon as possible.
+You can also call us on 0430 889 850 or email us directly at [email protected].